CheickPaul/CheickPaul/README.md

 ## Hi there 👋

-This repository documents my self-study journey to pursue a role as a junior quant trader and to prepare for a top-tier master's degree in financial market.
+This repository documents my self study journey to pursue a role as a junior quant trader and to prepare for a top tier master's degree in financial market.

 ## 👤 About Me

 Welcome to my GitHub profile!
 I'm deeply passionate about financial markets, particularly trading and quantitative finance.
-Coming from a physics background, I am exploring how mathematical models and programming can be applied to financial decision-making and strategies.
+Coming from a physics background, I am exploring how mathematical models and programming can be applied to financial decision making and strategies.

 After discovering trading through training and seminars, I validated challenges with prop firms such as Topstep.
-Now I am actively preparing to apply for top-tier master's programs in financial market and seeking opportunities in trading junior roles and quant positions.
+Now I am actively preparing to apply for top tier master's programs in financial market and seeking opportunities in trading junior roles and quant positions.

-This GitHub is my way of documenting that journey, building projects, and connecting with like-minded individuals.
+This GitHub is my way of documenting that journey, building projects, and connecting with like minded individuals.

 ---